 Sometimes, a project may have a separate Mixing Engineer as well.
 However, this job may be handled by a sound engineer.
 Either way, the duties remain the same.
 This is the technical duty of adjusting the sound levels through the entire performance or recording – remember these jobs might be handled live during a performance or in the studio.

 The portion of the equipment used most during mixing will be the “mixing console”.
 This equipment is used to either boost or cut frequencies within a track to give space in a limited range.

-For live performances, such as concert, play, or speech, this is done on the fly, to be sure the sounds and music that is delivered is what the audience should hear and not distorted.
+For live performances, such as a concert, play, or speech, this is done on the fly, to be sure the sounds and music that is delivered are what the audience should hear and not distorted.

 EQ or Equalization – Using the mixing console, the engineer removes conflicting frequencies within a performance to deliver the range that is the most sensitive to human hearing.
 When voices overlap or frequencies compete, there is left an annoying overlay of sound referred to as “mud”.
 Sound engineers use the equalizer functions to eliminate the mud to give the voices and desired sound more depth.

 Compression or Dynamic Range Compression – Compression reduces the range between a track’s lowest low and highest high.
 Using compression can give a track more clarity and presence, but if compressed too much, it can ruin the track.
 That’s why experience is so valuable in sound engineering.

 Panning or Adjusting Reverb/Delay – Panning spreads the many sounds on a track out to give space for voices that are missing.
 This is done so that stereo sound quality is not lost.
 Panning changes the relative gain of each track which can create sonic space, but it also sets a master volume for an entire album – every track should be set to this master.
 Remember me mentioning space left within a track during the panning process?
 Well, in those spaces a good sound engineer can insert effects to enhance the track like reverb and delay.